 Our philosophy for computing infrastructure is to avoid unnecessary duplication of services if possible.
 We work with IT Services, the Research Computing Center, and other centralized providers of computing infrastructure to identify and support services they provide that meet the needs of the Humanities Division.
 In some cases we will step in as an additional layer of support for centralized services (providing user account management, setup, and troubleshooting).
 In cases where there are no central services that meet the needs or price points of the Division we will deploy the appropriate hardware and software infrastructure necessary to provide those services.

-The Division uses a single Drupal 7 core for the vast majority of the sites that we and our affiliates use.
-It uses CNetID based authentication and is run on our Seamonster HA LAMP environment.
+The Division uses Drupal 7 and Drupal 8 for most of the sites that we and our affiliates use.
+These sites support CNetID based authentication and are run on one of our LAMP clusters (Seamonster for Drupal 7, Tidepool for Drupal 8).
 More details about the Drupal hosting environment can be found on our Drupal Hosting Guide and the “About our CMS hosting” section of our Affiliate Program page.
-We have the ability to host Drupal 6 sites as well, but strongly discourage users from doing so as Drupal 6 is reaching the end of its supported lifespan.
+All new sites are required to be Drupal 8.

 Custom/experimental web hosting, redirects, & misc web services